rust-lang/rust/src/doc/rustc-dev-guide/src/trait-resolution.md

 What happens when we invoke `get_it(&Box::new(1_u16))`, for example?
-In this case, the `Self` type is `Box<u16>` – that unifies with both impls, because the first applies to all types, and the second to all boxes.
+In this case, the `Self` type is `Box<u16>` – that unifies with both impls, because the first applies to all types `T`, and the second to all `Box<T>`.
 In order for this to be unambiguous, the compiler does a *winnowing* pass that considers `where` clauses and attempts to remove candidates.
 In this case, the first impl only applies if `Box<u16> : Copy`, which doesn't hold.
 After winnowing,